 Probably the most common situation where support payments go past 18 is when the child is still in high school.
 For example, if your child turns 18 in February, they likely won’t graduate until the end of the school year, usually in June.

-In Washington, parents pay child support until the child turns 18 or graduates high school, whichever occurs later.
+As we said, in Washington, parents pay child support until the child turns 18 or graduates high school, whichever occurs later.
 That “or” does a lot of work.
 The system intends to provide support as long as your child remains in school.

-Related Reading: How Is Child Support Calculated?
+Related Reading: How to Calculate Child Support

 Postsecondary Educational Support